Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained from volunteering or interning
+- Write down any relevant experience that you’ve gained through volunteer work or through internships

-- Note any achievements or responsibilities you held in these roles
+- Highlight any accomplishments or responsibilities you fulfilled in these positions.

 References: